Antix-Development/SOS/src/after js13k/readme.md

 It might be worth investigating whay it fails so terribly in Chrome as I think I could do quite a lot with an extra 1426 bytes ;)

+**14/9/2021**

+- Replaced all `false` and `true` occurrences with 0's and 1's.

+- Replaced the actors single `iR` (imageRadius) variable with `rX` (radiusX) and `rY` (radiusY) to better accomodate rectangular images.

+I've now decided to now shelve SOS and work on my 2D gaming engine since there is no requirement to be creating tiny code for now.
+I'm really looking forward to js13k competition 2022 however, see you all there!
 </div>